-1 2 GENERAL LAND USE GOALS, POLICIES, AND STRATEGIES 3 Goal 1: 4 To promote sound management, conservation and use of the Region's natural 5 6 7 resources.
-8 9 10 Policies: 11 1.
+1 2 GENERAL LAND USE GOALS, POLICIES, AND STRATEGIES 3 Goal 1: 4 To promote sound management, conservation and use of the Region's natural 5 resources.
+6 7 8 Policies: 9 10 11 1.
 Municipalities are encouraged to establish conservation commissions (under V.S.A.
-12 24, Chapter 118) to assist in the identification, study, maintenance and protection of 13 14 15 important natural resources.
-16 2.
-Encourage the improved identification and mapping of surface and groundwater re- 17 18 19 sources.
-20 Strategy 2a.
-Work with State and Federal partners, such as U.S. Geological Survey, VT 21 Geological Survey, and the Agency of Natural Resources in delineating ground watersupply, 22 23 24 aquifers, and groundwater protection areas.
-25 Strategy 2b.
-Support towns in identifying wetlands and vernal pools that are not already 26 27 28 mapped by the State of Vermont.
-29 30 31 3.
+12 24, Chapter 118) to assist in the identification, study, maintenance and protection of 13 important natural resources.
+14 15 16 2.
+Encourage the improved identification and mapping of surface and groundwater re- 17 sources.
+18 19 20 Strategy 2a.
+Work with State and Federal partners, such as U.S. Geological Survey, VT 21 Geological Survey, and the Agency of Natural Resources in delineating ground watersupply, 22 aquifers, and groundwater protection areas.
+23 24 25 Strategy 2b.
+Support towns in identifying wetlands and vernal pools that are not already 26 mapped by the State of Vermont.
+27 28 29 3.
 Support the betterment of surface water quality in the Region.
-32 Strategy 3a.
-Storage and utilization of fertilizers, pesticides, petro-chemicals, herbicides, 33 sludge, or other potentially harmful industrial, agricultural, commercial or residential materials, 34 35 36 must be accomplished in a manner compatible with existing regulations.
-37 Strategy 3b.
+30 31 32 Strategy 3a.
+Storage and utilization of fertilizers, pesticides, petro-chemicals, herbicides, 33 sludge, or other potentially harmful industrial, agricultural, commercial or residential materials, 34 must be accomplished in a manner compatible with existing regulations.
+35 most be decomplished in a mainter compatible with existing regulations.
+36 37 Strategy 3b.
 CVRPC opposes the downgrading of surface water classifications unless such 38 action is required to accommodate treated effluent from new or expanded municipal sewage 39 treatment facilities.
-The Commission also opposes the upgrading of surface water 40 41 classifications where such upgrading might be misleading or dangerous to users.
+The Commission also opposes the upgrading of surface water 40 classifications where such upgrading might be misleading or dangerous to users 41 diassifications where such applicating might be misleading of dangerous to users